whoisdavidd/OOP-Project/my-app/README.md

 ### How to run the application

+### Pre Requisite: Setting up database

+Follow the steps in the sql folder to run the script to create and insert the database

 ### Step 1: Run the Springboot server needs to go to the my-app directory()

 ```